PrayujaTeli/PrayujaTeli/README.md

 ## Summary

-Data analyst with 5 years of expertise in healthcare research & IT industry, specializing in COVID-19, breast cancer, & Alzheimer's disease.
+Data Engineer with 5 years of expertise in healthcare research & IT industry, specializing in COVID-19, breast cancer, & Alzheimer's disease.
 Proficient in data analysis & visualization techniques to derive operative insights.

 ## Education